00xBADC0DE/lb/README.md

 `lb` is an extremely small shell script that lets you write blog posts and will format them in all the ways you could ever want.
 Here's what it will produce:

 - A Rolling Blog Page.
-See [my own Rolling Page](https://lukesmith.xyz/blog.html) as an example.
+See [Luke's own Rolling Page](https://lukesmith.xyz/blog.html) as an example.
 - A list of all blog entries with dates: [Blog List File](https://lukesmith.xyz/blogindex.html).
 - All your blog posts appear as standalone entries/pages, for example [like this one](https://lukesmith.xyz/blog/the-real-bronze-age-mindset.html).
 - These standalone files exist in a `blog/` directory, which you can allow to be browsed manually via your Apache web server as I have [here](http://lukesmith.xyz/blog).